ataraxao/cwa/introduction.md

 Activists argue that subsidizing rent, food, or childcare will encourage family formation by addressing the “affordability crisis”.
 The Gravity Model implies this is **unlikely**.
 Even if women have more discretionary income, they will not opt for the domestic path in any appreciable way so long as the relative clarity of the Career and Attention Economy price signals **dominates** the opaque domestic signal.

 In advanced Western economies with enshrined personal rights and free markets, walking back individual liberties to weaken the Career/Attention Economy spheres is a **non-starter**.
-Therefore, the only viable solution is to **drastically increase the price signal clarity** of the Domestic Sphere.
+Therefore, one viable non-coercive lever is to **drastically increase the price signal clarity** of the Domestic Sphere.

 Up to this point, the Gravity Model is a **descriptive lens**: it explains and predicts behavior under incentives.
 What follows is an **instrument design proposal**: if the goal is to strengthen domestic formation without restricting liberties, then the lever is to raise the Domestic sphere’s signal quality by improving **liquidity**, **enforceability**, and **clarity**.